-Burns Night is an annual event that’s been held in Scotland since in 1801.
-The tradition began on the 21st July of that year by friends of the Scottish poet Robert Burns who came together to remember him five years after his death, but the following year they changed the date to coincide with his birthday on the 25th January.
+Burns Night is an annual event that has been held in Scotland since 1801.
+The tradition began on the 21st of July of that year, when friends of the poet came together to remember him five years after his death.
+They later discovered Burns was actually born on the 25th of January, so the following year they changed the date of the celebration.

-No two Burns Suppers are exactly alike and most are themed differently, from formal meetings of scholars to informal pub gatherings, but at all events the main attraction has to be the celebration of the haggis, the savoury pudding that looks revolting but actually tastes delicious.
+No two Burns Night suppers are exactly alike, and most are themed differently, from formal meetings of scholars to informal pub gatherings, but at all events, the main attraction is the celebration of haggis, the savoury pudding that has been a traditional Scottish dish for hundreds of years.

-In fact, this rotund little bag of sheep’s innards is so revered during Burns Night that it’s even introduced with a recital of one of Burns most famous poems – ‘Address to a Haggis’:
+In fact, this rotund wee bag of sheep’s innards is so revered during Burns Night that it’s even introduced with a recital of one of Burn’s most famous poems, ‘Address to a Haggis’:

 Fair fa’ your honest, sonsie face,